krakenlake/vmon/README.md

 If VMON is running in M-mode, it will set up its own stack on startup.
 Otherwise, the incoming `sp` from the caller will be used.
 In any case, all integer and float registers will be saved on the stack on entry and restored on exit.
-The saved registers can be printed using the `r`command.
+The saved registers can be printed using the `r`command and modified using the `s` command.

 ## Known Problems